 So, why am I trying a new recipe this time?

 In fact, I’ve done a pregnancy tonics soup using the same ingredients plus black chicken.
 The soup was really yummy!

-But on a regular basis, drinking black chicken everyday might seem an overkill, so I’ve added wolfberries (rich in antioxidants and Vitamin C; very important for iron absorption!) and Dang Shen to improve immunity and reduce fatigue, which are also related to low iron levels.
+But on a regular basis, drinking black chicken every day might seem overkill, so I’ve added wolfberries (rich in antioxidants and Vitamin C; very important for iron absorption!) and Dang Shen to improve immunity and reduce fatigue, which is also related to low iron levels.

-And a retest was done, and I’m happy to share that my iron levels are boosted to 12.9!
+And a retest was done about a month later, and I’m happy to share that my iron levels have shot up to 12.9!
 YAY!!

 Apparently, they contain 70 to 80 times more Vitamin C than grapes and apples, red dates also abound with Vitamin A, Vitamin B1, Vitamin B2, protein, calcium, phosphorus, iron and magnesium.
 Additionally, they are known to enrich and nourish blood!
 Read more here.